 picture by Denis Lavaud as published in Zon'art ¹

 I couldn't find information about the birthdates of the Pellé couple, but I suppose they are from the 1930's, so when this text was published (2013) they might be approaching or be in their eighties.

 Documentation, more pictures

 * Paskal Larsen, "Art brut, art du bord des routes en Bretagne" in: webmagazine Foutraque, 26-3-2006

-¹ Zon'art is no longer available on the internet
+¹ Zon'art is not available anymore on the internet